 Everything on the Internet will be there forever.

 When we were young it was very usual to be naked on the beach.One day my mother took a picture of us and put it in the living room.
 The photo was beautiful and possibly today she would have uploaded it to social media, or not.
-Every time someone comes to visit us my brother covered the image, ashamed.
+I can remember how every time someone came to visit us, my brother run to cover the picture feeling ashamed.

-Experts say that SHARENTING can actually be dangerous to children even years after the photos and information are posted online.
+Experts say that SHARENTING can actually be dangerous for children, ven years after the photos and information are posted online.
 There are benefits but there are also potential harms that are unrecognized by many parents.
 Harms may include identity theft, resharing pirated information on predator sites, sharing psychosocial information that should remain private, and sharing revealing or embarrassing information that may be misused by others.

 Are you a sharent?
-Have you regretful of oversharing your kids in a blog, INSTAGRAM, FACEBOOK, YOUTUBE or any other social media?
+Do you regret oversharing your kids in a blog, INSTAGRAM, FACEBOOK, YOUTUBE or any other social media?